Michael-Nwachukwu/Bldn.ai/README.md

 # Project Codebase Readme

 ## Overview
-This project is a React application that utilizes Zustand for state management and Chakra UI for the user interface.
-It interacts with a Supabase backend for user profile and watchlist data, and also fetches cryptocurrency details from an external API.
+This project is a React application designed to provide users with a seamless experience in managing their cryptocurrency investments.
+It utilizes Zustand for state management and Chakra UI for a responsive and accessible user interface.
+The application interacts with a Supabase backend for user profile and watchlist data, and fetches cryptocurrency details from an external API.

+## Features
+- **User Authentication**: Secure login and registration using Supabase.
+- **Watchlist Management**: Users can add, remove, and view their favorite cryptocurrencies.
+- **Real-time Data**: Fetches and displays real-time cryptocurrency data, including prices, market cap, and trading volume.
+- **Responsive Design**: Adapts to various screen sizes using Chakra UI components.
+- **Interactive Tours**: Guides new users through the application features with interactive tours.

 ## File Structure
 - `src/components/crypty/Stores/watchListStore.js`: Manages the user's watchlist and interacts with the Supabase backend to update and fetch watchlist data.